hltcoe/concrete-python/README.md

 Requirements
 ------------

-Concrete-Python requires the following:

-* Python >= 2.7.x
-* 'networkx' Python package
-* 'thrift' Python package >= 0.9.2

-You do not need to install the Thrift compiler to use this library.
+Concrete-Python requires Python 2.7 and the Thrift Python library, among other Python libraries.
+These are installed automatically by `setup.py` or `pip`.
+The Thrift compiler is *not* required.

 **Note on Windows compatibility**: The 'thrift' Python package (and thus the Concrete Python package) does not seem to work with the